-In 1996 discourse on the right to food continued via the Rome World Food Summit (WFS).
+In 1996, discourse on the right to food continued via the Rome World Food Summit (WFS).
 The objective of the summit was to renew a global commitment to hunger alleviation while working to propose ways to implement the right to food.
 For the members of the Summit, food security could only be achieved if “the UN High Commissioner for Human Rights, in consultation with relevant treaty bodies….[worked] to better define the rights related to food … and to propose ways to implement and realize these rights…” (FAO 1996).
 At the conclusion of the Summit, members adopted the Rome Declaration on World Food Security and World Food Summit Plan of Action, which aimed to reduce the number of undernourished people, estimated to be about 800 million in 1996, to half of that number by 2015.
 This Plan contained seven commitments setting out the implementation of the right to food at national and international levels.

-The objectives and claims of the Summit supportive resolutions from the Commission on Human Rights; a day of discussion on Right to Food held by the UN Committee on Economic, Social and Cultural Rights; and Expert Consultations on the human right to adequate food held in Geneva, Rome.
+The objectives and claims of the Summit resulted in several initiatives: supportive resolutions from the Commission on Human Rights; a day of discussion on the Right to Food held by the UN Committee on Economic, Social and Cultural Rights; and Expert Consultations on the human right to adequate food held in Geneva, Rome.
 Moreover, in May 1999, the United Nations’ Committee on Economic, Social and Cultural Rights released its landmark General Comment 12 on The Right to Adequate Food (Art.
 11), which also aimed to clarify the implementation of the right to food.
-Finally, all of these efforts were given greater impetus with the appointment of the United Nations Special Rapporteur on the Right to Food and the Millenium Summit of the United Nations in 2000. othe Eight Millennium Development Goals, supported by 189 nations attending the summit, was to eradicate extreme poverty and hunger.
+Finally, all of these efforts were given greater impetus with the appointment of the United Nations Special Rapporteur on the Right to Food and the Millenium Summit of the United Nations in 2000.
+Goal one of the Eight Millennium Development Goals, supported by 189 nations attending the summit, was to eradicate extreme poverty and hunger.

-These various charters, conventions, declarations and summits have brought international attention to the right to food. cholars and activists have attempted to interpret and implement the at the national level.
-The international interpretations of the right to food have emphasized how this right needs to be viewed not only from a biological lens (as in providing for the biological needs of recipients), but also from a social and cultural perspective (as the right to food fulfills and can facilitate certain social and cultural goals).es
+These various charters, conventions, declarations and summits have brought international attention to the right to food.
+Scholars and activists have attempted to interpret and implement these rights at the national level.
+The international interpretations of the right to food have emphasized how this right needs to be viewed not only from a biological lens (as in providing for the biological needs of recipients), but also from a social and cultural perspective (as the right to food fulfills and can facilitate certain social and cultural goals).
+They also emphasize the importance of utilizing rights-based approaches in the framing of food assistance programs.

 WHAT DOES IT MEAN TO HAVE A RIGHT TO FOOD?